AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

           -   For port 443, you can allow only your and other trusted user's IP addresses.
     .. note::
         Each time you launch a new gateway from your controller, you must also add a CIDR entry for it here.

+    Note: Starting with Controller release 6.8, this manual step is no longer required.
+You can use the CoPilot Security Group Management feature in Controller after you launch CoPilot to add these port entries to your CoPilot access control lists (security groups).

 6. After specifying all values for the marketplace configuration prompts, deploy/launch the CoPilot instance/virtual machine.